 About me: My name is Brendan Leonard, and I started this website in 2011.
 I think we all need to spend more time doing things we love, going to places that make us feel small, remembering to laugh at ourselves, and getting a little cold, tired, and scared every once in a while.
-I’ve bicycled across America, ridden through the Grand Canyon on a raft and walked across it twice, and lived out of a converted van for three years, climbing and adventuring in the mountains around the West.
+I’ve bicycled across America, run several ultramarathons, and lived out of a converted van for three years, climbing and adventuring in the mountains around the West.

 I am a writer, and most of my work centers around adventure, travel, and human experiences with both of those.
-I’m a contributing editor at Climbing, Adventure Journal, and The Dirtbag Diaries.
+I’m a contributing editor at Adventure Journal and a columnist at Outside.
 My stories have appeared in Backpacker, National Geographic Adventure, Outside, Men’s Journal, Sierra, Adventure Cyclist, and other publications.
 My books are available here.

 About Semi-Rad.com: I created Semi-Rad.com to as a channel for those of us who aren’t elite climbers, skiers, ultrarunners, and alpinists—the folks who love to get out there, but maybe don’t take it too seriously.
 Semi-Rad is enthusiasm for things regular folks can do, adventures for the everyperson.
 It’s a web site for those of us crushing it, kind of.
 I hope you enjoy it.

 - Do you draw custom charts or sketches similar to the ones on your Instagram account?

 - Can I buy you coffee and pick your brain for some advice on how to get started as a writer/filmmaker/creative?

 Sorry, no, but here’s a blog post I wrote about that, and here’s a very inexpensive and brief book I wrote about it (the Kindle edition is about the price of one cup of coffee, and the paperback is about the price of two cups of coffee).

 - Can you come speak in my hometown?